stoikerty/dev-toolkit/documentation-wip/choices-made.md

-- mention specific examples for each section to improve usefulness

 # Choices made in this project

-`dev-toolkit` is in reality much simpler than many people realize at first sight.
-There are a number of reasons why this came to be.

-This project has gone through many iterations, from using gulp and later webpack in the form of a boilerplate, to finally becoming a cli-tool with webpack under the hood.

 ## Universal Usage
 Pre-Rendering & Server-rendering is central to `dev-toolkit`.
 By default pre-rendering is enabled, because of the massive performance gains that can be achieved using it.
 If you only use server-rendering on a per-request basis, you can disable pre-rendering entirely [using `dev-toolkit.config.js`](#link-extending).